I'm a paragraph. Click here to add your own text and edit me. It's easy.

 n A casing (two or more cheeks) containing one or more sheaves, or pulley wheels.
 The sheave is sized to fit the line which will run through it.
 Its purpose is to reduce the friction when a line changes direction.

-Pairs of blocks on one line (a purchase) are used to increase the mechanical advantage of hauling on the line.
+Pairs of blocks on one line (a purchase or a tackle) are used to increase the mechanical advantage of hauling on the line.
 The advantage is multiplied by the number of parts of the line in the moving block.